 - A scholarly paper comparing Faust with Star Wars

 B.A.
 Portland State University

-Dr. Watson’s research interests cover the breadth of the truly breathtaking twentieth century—primarily exploring the ways writers have made meaning in the wake of the “crisis of representation” brought on by the loss of faith in the power of words to signify.
-He has published on Cormac McCarthy, Hemingway and Derrida.
-Otherwise,
+Dr. Watson’s research interests cover the breadth of the truly breathtaking twentieth century—exploring the ways writers have made meaning in the wake of the “crisis of representation” brought on by the loss of faith in meta-narrative as well as in the very power of words to signify.
+He has published on Cormac